Semantically Adversarial Learnable Filters: Performance measures

 where $\text{Wu}_b$ is the binarised word similarity based on $T_s$.

-\textit{Robustness} is the effectiveness of an adversarial attack in the presence of a defense (e.g.~median filtering, re-quantization, JPEG compression) that aims to remove the effect of a (potential) perturbation before the image is analysed by the classifier~\cite{xu2017feature}.
-Robustness can be measured as the difference in accuracy of the classifier over a target dataset when a defense is used with respect to a setting when the defense is not used.
+\textit{Robustness} is the effectiveness of an adversarial attack in the presence of a defence (e.g.~median filtering, re-quantization, JPEG compression) that aims to remove the effect of a (potential) perturbation before the image is analysed by the classifier~\cite{xu2017feature}.
+Robustness can be measured as the difference in accuracy of the classifier over a target dataset when a defence is used with respect to a setting when the defence is not used.
 The smaller this difference, the higher the robustness of the attack.
-A special case of defense is adversarial training, when the classifier itself is retrained with adversarial examples to increase its robustness~\cite{madry2018towards}.
+A special case of defence is adversarial training, when the classifier itself is retrained with adversarial examples to increase its robustness~\cite{madry2018towards}.

 Finally, \textit{transferability} is the extent to which a perturbation crafted for a classifier is effective in misleading another classifier.
 Transferability can be measured as the difference in accuracy between the two classifiers over a target dataset.
 The smaller this difference, the higher the transferability of the attack.